gviloria/gviloria.github.io/projects/project-1.md

 date: 2016
 labels:
   - C
-summary: A bank database application.
+summary: A bank database application that allows the user to add/delete/edit bank accounts.
 ---